RL Training Guide — G1 Locomotion from Scratch¶

 UnitreeUsdFileCfg

 This tells Isaac Lab to load the G1 from the URDF robot description instead of Unitree's pre-packaged USD scene file.
+Training directly on USD is possible, but only if the USD has the same robot interface the task expects: same joints, same names/order, same 29 action targets, same default pose, same actuator setup, and compatible physics settings.

 Step 3: Install unitree_rl_lab¶